 Art 2- Express Yourself: 0.5 credits - Students will create a variety of art projects using the elements and principles of design.
 Projects will be based on various periods from Art history including Surrealism, pop art, and cultural art studies.
 Projects aim to help develop individual self-expression and style.
-Associated Pathways: Fine Arts & Digital Graphic Arts.
+Associated Pathways: Fine Arts and Digital Graphic Arts.
 Prerequisite: Art 1.

-Art Anatomy: 0.5 - Students will explore several body systems and this knowledge will be the starting point for STEAM focused projects that utilize a student's creativity and creative thinking skills.
+Visual Anatomy - Create the Body: 0.5 - In this course students will explore several body systems and this knowledge will be the starting point for STEAM focused projects that utilize a student's creativity and creative thinking skills.
 Students will complete activities that are hands-on and based on the human body.
 Experimental data will be collected and analyzed and students will present student created graphics.
 Students will also create various art projects in relationship to the content and will learn anatomical structures through coloring book activities.
-Associated Pathways: Biomedical, Fine Arts
+Associated Pathways: Biomedical and Fine Arts.

-\Communication Skills for Business: 0.5 credits - In this course students will learn the skills to validate to a potential employer that they understand key communication principles and have the skills necessary to be effective and efficient in a work environment.
-Students will learn to describe basic communication principles, plan for effective communication, apply best practices for creating business deliverables and delivering your message, receiving communications, and analyzing communication scenarios.
-They'll learn the skills tested in the Communication Skills for Business (CSB) certification exam.
-Students will have the opportunity to make their resume stand out by sitting for and passing this certification exam.
+Communication Skills for Business: 0.5 credits - Students will be able to validate to a potential employer that they understand key communication principles and have the skills necessary to be effective and efficient in a work environment.
+Students will learn to describe basic communication principles, plan for effective communication, apply best practices for creating business deliverables and delivering their message, receiving communications, and analyzing communication scenarios.
+They'll learn the skills tested in the Communication Skills for Business CSB certification exam.
+Their resume will stand out just by sitting for and passing this certification exam (if students meet the basic requirements).
 Students will earn the proof that they understand good communication and bring necessary skills to be effective and efficient in a job.
-Associated Pathways: Entrepreneurship & Business
+Certification earned is eligible for college credit through the American Council on Education (ACE.
+Associated Pathways: Business and Entrepreneurship.

 Digital Authorship: 0.5 credits - Students will learn techniques to format text and/or video to enhance their intended meaning.
-Students will complete a full cycle of the writing process, resulting in a published work in the form of a personal blog, podcast, or YouTube video, choosing from a list of teacher-approved projects Associated Pathway: AV Communication Arts
+Students will complete a full cycle of the writing process, resulting in a published work in the form of a personal blog, podcast, or YouTube video, choosing from a list of teacher-approved projects.
+Associated Pathway: AV Communication Arts.

 Digital Photography - Picture Perfect: 0.5 credits - This hands-on course will teach students about the history of the camera, as well as its ever-changing capabilities and functions the various types provide.
 Composition, lighting, and perspective are a few of the concepts covered throughout this course.
 Students will apply these concepts to their photographs and learn how to edit and manipulate photographic images for their portfolio.
-Personal smartphones accepted as camera device.
+Personal smartphones will be accepted as camera device.
 If necessary, a camera will be provided.
 This course also qualifies as an ICA elective.
-Associated Pathways: Fine Arts & Digital Graphic Arts
+Associated Pathways: Fine Arts and Digital Graphic Arts.